Lauterbrunnen station

 Pasta dishes in this café ranged from CHF 14-18, and meat specialties were CHF 20 and above.
 Ordered a beef Spaghetti Bolognese at CHF 16 (right photo below).
 Taste was good but the waiting time was rather long as we were rushing to do some hiking to Lake Bachalp.

-The town around Grindelward station was typical classic Swiss country, with one main street passing through the shops, hotels and restaurants (left photo below).
-The Grindelward Cable Car station is located at the end of the street with the look of a wooden cottage (right photo below).
+The Grindelward Cable Car station is located at the end of the street at Grindelward town with the look of a wooden cottage (left photo below).
+The cable car was usual with its 6-seater capacity (right photo below).

 Lake Bachalp

-In order to reach Lake Bachalp, we had to hike for about 45-mins from the First cable car station.
 Along the trail, steep cliffs and friendly cows could be seen (photos below).
-The trail was relatively easy for beginners.
+The trail was relatively easy for beginners with only incline of just 188-meters.

-Lake Bachalp or Bachalpsee in German, is a lake of 8.06 hectares at an elevation of 2,265 meters above sea level.
-The highlight of this place is the reflection of the Schreckhorn from the clam waters of the lake (photos below).
+The highlight of this place is the reflections of the distant Schreckhorn from the calm waters of the lake (photos below).

-The return route took us a long hike back to First train station, followed by the cable car back to Grindelwald station to catch the train departing at 1819 hours to Interlaken Ost.
+The return route took us the same hike back to First train station, followed by the cable car back to Grindelwald station to catch the train departing at 1819 hours to Interlaken Ost.
 After interchanging of trains at Bern, we finally reached Neuchâtel at 2057 hours.

 With this, it ended my one-day weekend getaway to the most visited famous mountain in Switzerland.
 Really felt blessed by the perfect weather on that day!